aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-print/_index.md

 #### **XPS Stream and Print Programming Sample**
 This code example convert a Diagram into an XPS stream and print.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-XpsPrintHelper-XpsPrint_PrintDocument.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-XpsPrintHelper-XpsPrint_PrintDocument.cs" >}}

 The second XpsPrintHelper.Print overload accepts a Stream object.
 The stream must contain a document in the XPS format.
 This method starts an XPS print job, sends the document to the XpsPrint API and then waits for the result if needed.
 #### **XpsPrint API Programming Sample**
 This code example prints an XPS document using the XpsPrint API.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Print-XpsPrintHelper-XpsPrint_PrintStream.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Print-XpsPrintHelper-XpsPrint_PrintStream.cs" >}}

 The code for the StartJob, CopyJob, WaitForJob and CheckJobStatus methods as well as definitions of the IXpsPrintJob and IXpsPrintJobStream interfaces is quite low-level and uses Platform Invoke and COM Interop.
 This code is not included in the article for brevity, but it is available in the sample download.